How to Pack for a Move: A Complete Checklist

 Here are some additional packing checklist items for each room of the house:

-- Defrost the refrigerator: At least 48 hours prior to moving out.
+- Defrost the refrigerator: Do this at least 48 hours prior to moving out.

 - Use sectioned boxes for your glasses: It’s a simple, secure way to transport them.